DataSystemsGroupUT/dataeng/Streaming Data Engineering.md

 ![inline](./attachments/Images/placeholdergraph.png)

 ## Different Notions of Time (1/2)
-In the SP literature, many notion of time have been proposed.
+In the SP literature, many notions of time have been proposed.
 For sake of simplicity, we use the nomenclature suggested by Tyler Akidau [^2].
 -  **Ingestion time**: the time at which a stream element arrives in the system
 -  **Processing time**: the time at which an operator in the processing pipeline reads the stream element
 -  **Event time**: The original time at which the data was generated